MichelNivard/gptstudio/README.md

 <!-- badges: end -->

-The goal of gptstudio is for R programmers to easily incorporate use of large language models (LLMs) into their project workflows.
+The goal of gptstudio is for R programmers to easily incorporate use of large language models (LLMs), specifically for now GPT variants developed by OpenAI, into their project workflows.
 These models appear to be a step change in our use of text for knowledge work, but you should carefully consider ethical implications of using these models.
 Ethics of LLMs (also called [Foundation